mixpanel/docs/pages/docs/analysis/reports/insights.md

 ## Quick Start

 Building a report in Insights takes just a few clicks, and results arrive in seconds.
 Let's build a simple report together.
-Continuing the B2B messaging example, imagine you wanted to answer the following question:
+Continuing the B2B messaging example, imagine you want to answer the following question:

 > Which cities in the United States have the most users who sent messages via the iOS platform?
 >